thoughtbot/ruby-science/book/introduction/metrics.md

 ## Metrics

-Various tool are available that can aid you in your search for code smells.
+Various tool are available which can aid you in your search for code smells.

 You can use [flog](http://rubygems.org/gems/flog) to detect complex parts of code.
 If you look at the classes and methods with the highest flog score, you'll